apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Task isolation, just like all other Swift code, determines what mutable state they can access.

 Tasks can run both synchronous and asynchronous code.
-But regardless of the structure and how many tasks are involved, functions in the same isolation domain cannot run concurrently with each other.
+Regardless of the structure and how many tasks are involved, functions in the same isolation domain cannot run concurrently with each other.
 There will only ever be one task running synchronous code for any given